 In an area over 12 000 square meters, Paul Bert-Serpette is the largest market in the Paris Flea market and the largest antique market in the world.

 Every week, from Friday morning to Monday evening, its 350 shops offer the best of antiques from Greco-Roman period to 20th century design, including fashion, luggage or tableware, for example scandinavian design furniture.

 Paul Bert is one of the most important of the Parisian flea markets, comprising 200 shops along seven outdoor alleys, well-known among decorators around the world.

 These shops offer pieces of furniture in Napoléon III style including industrial furniture or pieces from the fifties to the nineties.
 Chests in their original condition are also on show as well as nicely restored sofas.
 The Paul Bert market is considered trendy in the Paris Flea market.

 Serpette includes 120 shops along its covered alleys.
 Silverware, tableware, 19th and 20th century furniture, art objects…these high quality products attract many professionals and decorators and make it an essential place to visit in the Flea Market, at the forefront of high-range antiques targeting a luxury clientele.

 Each year, in September, Paul Bert Serpette invites its customers to take part in the night time Flea market Party.

-Renovation of signs, restoration of façades and modification of showcases have given a new face to Paul Bert-Serpette.
-Serpette, the indoor part of this market, now features glazed doors to protect costumers from draughts.
+Renovation of signs, restoration of façades and changes of showcases have given a new face to Paul Bert-Serpette.
+The indoor part of Serpette, now features glazed doors to protect costumers from draughts.